 Pumpkins are a small but important warm-season crop in Mississippi.
 Demand for pumpkins peaks at Halloween, although consumer demand continues through the remainder of fall.
 Mississippi growers must plant in July to be ready for this market window.
-Because of environmental conditions during the growing season, producers battle heat, humidity and often extended rain, which contribute to disease problems.
+Because of environmental conditions during the growing season, producers battle heat, humidity, and often extended rain, which all contribute to disease problems.
 Fungal diseases can reduce yields when not managed properly.

 In early 2016, 27 Mississippi pumpkin growers were registered with Mississippi Market Maker, an Internet mapping tool that connects food producers with consumers in the U.S. Pumpkin acreage is scattered across the state, with no particular region laying claim to the majority of the crop.
 State producers grow an estimated 500 to 600 acres of pumpkins annually.
 Prices fluctuate widely with the market and size of the pumpkins.

 STARKVILLE, Miss. -- Mississippi's October weather has offered more than enough of the most vital tonic pumpkins need for growth: full sunlight.

 But the state has lacked another key element: water.
 Fortunately, the majority of the state’s pumpkin fields are irrigated, so the ongoing drought has had little effect on this year’s plentiful harvest.

 However, nonirrigated pumpkin acreage has seen better days, said Casey Barickman, an assistant professor at the Mississippi State University North Mississippi Research and Extension Center in Verona.

 STARKVILLE, Miss. -- Mississippi pumpkin growers live for conditions like they have seen in 2015.